-Australia is considered to be one of the top destinations for international students.
+Australia is one of the top destinations for international students.

-Various universities and colleges in Australia are ranked amongst the top 100 of the world, this has shown an increase in the number of international students in recent years.
+Various universities and colleges in Australia rank among the top 100 in the world.
+This has shown an increase in international students in recent years.

-Besides the top-notch education, Australia provides a good quality life, suitable environmental conditions and a higher student income by means of relaxed work permits for international students.
+Besides the top-notch education, Australia provides a good quality of life, suitable environmental conditions and a higher student income using relaxed work permits for international students.

-Australia hosts unprecedented numbers of international students every year who now round up to more than a quarter of enrolments at some universities.
+Australia hosts unprecedented numbers of international students yearly who now round up to more than a quarter of enrolments at some universities.

-According to the recent data shared by the Australian Departments and Training, in February 2019, 582,883 students were enrolled into education programs in Australia which is 9% more than in February 2018.
-Out of all these students, 324,261 were enrolled in a higher education course.
+According to the recent data shared by the Australian Departments and Training, in February 2019, 582,883 students were enrolled on education programs in Australia, which is 9% more than in February 2023.
+Of these students, 324,261 were enrolled in a higher education course.

 Many international students studying in Australia choose higher education fields, followed by VET (Vocational Education and Training), ELICOS (English Language Intensive Courses for Overseas Students), and the least number apply for schools.

-The Number of international student enrolments in February 2019 of different educational sectors:
+The number of international student enrolments in February 2023 in different educational sectors:

 Higher Education - 324,261 (56%)